Index of

 MT: Today I decide with God.
 Yes, but . . .
 JC, I need help in following

-You have told me, time and again, to call one person or another, and I
+same.
+You have told me, time and again, to call one person or another,

-seem to dig my heels in like a balky mule, and play computer games instead,
+and I seem to dig my heels in like a balky mule, and play computer games

-or eat, or take a nap.
-Making contact is especially difficult for me.
+instead, or eat, or take a nap.
+Making contact is especially difficult

+for me.
 Or I make it difficult.
 Some people love contact, I do not.
-Some people

-seem to need to talk in order to think, I need to think ten times before
+Some people seem to need to talk in order to think, I need to think

 JC: You are not sure which is the Voice for God, and which is the voice